datahub-project/datahub/docs/how/search.md

 ### Results

-Search queries are run on the ingested data and sorted by relevance.
+Search results appear ranked by their relevance.
+In self-hosted DataHub ranking is based on how closely the query matched textual fields of an asset and its metadata.
+In Managed DataHub, ranking is based on a combination of textual relevance, usage (queries / views), and change frequency.

-Terms will be found in column names, descriptions, glossary, anywhere in the ingested metadata.
-For better results, ingest more relevant metadata.
-See more: [Metadata-ingestion](../architecture/metadata-ingestion.md)
+With better metadata comes better results.
+Learn more about ingestion technical metadata here in the [Metadata-ingestion](../architecture/metadata-ingestion.md) guide.

 ### Advanced queries

-The search bar supports advanced queries with pattern matching, logical expressions and filtering by aspects.
+The search bar supports advanced queries with pattern matching, logical expressions and filtering by specific field matches.

 The following examples are in the format of
 X: *typical question* :